Ask a question

 But what about Flow?
 Well known and successful aquarists worldwide often say that two of the key components to a great reef aquarium are lighting and flow.
 Until now there has not been a real-time method to understand the relative output of all the flow making devices (powerheads/wavemakers) in your aquarium.

 This understanding is here with the WAV and Apex Fusion.
 Since the WAV constantly communicates with Apex Fusion, it knows exactly how much flow it is producing and logs a new measurement standard we simply call FLO.
 On top of this, all the WAVs in your aquarium are aggregated giving you an overall FLO for your aquarium.
 Now you use this number to compare to others that use the WAV in their aquarium or simply compare to your own history of FLO in your aquarium.

 The WAV is the first of a line of aquarium products from Neptune Systems that will use a completely new interface.
 While many in the aquarium world continue to embrace wireless technologies for interconnectivity, we have decided to go the other direction – a wire.

 So after much study of the problem, our answer is 1LINK.
-It is called 1LINK because there is one power supply, one module (for up to three 1LINK devices), and a one-click-connection of a wire that carries not only the power for the device, but two-way communication from it to your Apex.
-Setup is simply click and go.
+It is called 1LINK because there is one power supply, one module (for up to three 1LINK devices), and a one-click-connection of a wire that carries not only the power for the device but two-way communication from it to your Apex.
+Setup is simple, click and go.

-Less wires, less configuration headaches, and best of all, less cost to you as a consumer!
+Less wires, fewer configuration headaches, and best of all, less cost to you as a consumer!